Square-Zero-Labs/excalidraw/examples/openai-app/README.md

 ## How it works

 - `server.ts` is a minimal MCP server backed by `@modelcontextprotocol/sdk`.
 It exposes a single tool (`excalidraw_diagrammer`) plus an HTML resource (`ui://excalidraw/diagram.html`) that ChatGPT renders when the tool replies with structured content.
-The server stores the latest scene so subsequent tool invocations see the most recent canvas.
+The server stores the latest scene so subsequent tool invocations see the most recent canvas and can also process generic commands for adding, updating, and removing elements.
 - `src/openai-bridge.ts` reproduces the `useOpenAiGlobal()` helper from the OpenAI Apps examples so the React bundle can access `window.openai` updates.
 - `src/tool-ui.tsx` is the React entry point rendered in the ChatGPT tool panel.
 It mounts `<Excalidraw>`, listens for `window.openai.toolOutput` updates, and merges any returned `scene` into the live canvas.
 User edits are throttled, serialized with `serializeAsJSON()`, cached via `window.openai.setWidgetState()`, and mirrored back to the MCP server with `callTool("excalidraw_diagrammer", { action: "update", ... })`.
 - `src/main.tsx` boots the UI bundle in standalone dev mode (outside ChatGPT) so you can verify the canvas renders correctly.